CrystalFerrai/SoulmaskDataMiner/readme.md

   --key [key]       The AES encryption key for the game's data.

+  --classes [path]  Path to a ClassesInfo.json file output from running Dumper-7.
+                    If not specified, miners that require it will be skipped.

   --miners [miners] Comma separated list of miners to run.
 If not specified,
                     default miners will run.
 ```